Tawishi/100DaysOfCode/Daily Log.md

 Looked at the _Permutations_ problem.
 # Day 04
 Tried solving _Permutations_ problem.<br>
-Program should print one beatiful permutation, if possible, for input n.
-Leared about:
+Program should print one beautiful permutation, if possible, for input n.
+Learned about:
 1. size_t data type in C++
 2. vector::back()